 Iloilo is a city I discovered that had urban comforts, scaled-down as compared to Manila, the capital of the country.
 It is, however, the largest city in the Panay region.
 What is characteristic of this place is the people here, known as Ilonggo.
-This is something my friend who owns Alaska Back Care Center had told me about.
 I was fascinated by what he shared and really got me intrigued & excited to visit and learn more.

 People here are connected to the history of the place as well as stay invested in future developments as well.
 Hence, the community here follows distinct traditions and customs that reflect in their lifestyles, retail as well as in their food.
 It is an old city that is by the Iloilo River.
 Over time it has developed its areas, for instance, the vibrant complex called Smallville or the Mandurriao district, the business park area called Megaworld and the riverside boulevard or Esplanade area.